syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 **Pattern** **Settings**

-Excel provides various pattern styles for highlighting cells.
-These patterns can be applied using **FillPattern** property of __CellStyle__ as shown below.
+Excel provides various pattern styles for highlighting the cells.
+These patterns can be applied using the **FillPattern** property of __CellStyle__ as shown as follows.

 {% tabs %}
 {% highlight c# %}